15 Things You Never Knew Your Dishwasher Could Do

 Dry your hand-washed dishes

 Hand-washing dishes is time-consuming enough without drying them all, too.
 Let that huge stack of delicate bowls and plates air dry in the empty dishwasher (with the door cracked open), or run the dry cycle if you’re in a hurry.
-This clever hack will help you dry a full load of dishes fast.

 Create under-the-bed storage